eimg/fairway-dev-container/OVERVIEW.md

 };
 ```

-**Why this is needed:**
+> [!IMPORTANT]
-- Vite defaults to `localhost` which only accepts local connections
-- Dev containers need `0.0.0.0` to accept connections from VS Code's port forwarding
-- Without this setting, "Open in Browser" won't work automatically
+> Vite defaults to `localhost` which only accepts local connections.
+Dev containers need `0.0.0.0` to accept connections from outside the container.
+Without this setting, the host machine won't be able to access the Vite dev server running inside the container.

 ## Customization